bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Returning User Information {#response-subject}

-If information about the current user is requested and the AS grants the client access to that data, the AS returns the approved information in the "subject" response field.
+If information about the RO is requested and the AS grants the RC access to that data, the AS returns the approved information in the "subject" response field.
 This field is an object with the following OPTIONAL properties.

 sub_ids
 : An array of subject identifiers for the
-            user, as defined by
+            RO, as defined by
             {{I-D.ietf-secevent-subject-identifiers}}. [[ Editor's
             note: privacy considerations are needed around returning identifiers. ]]